 Mitch: Exposure.
 That’s one of the reasons why I have my cousin here.
-I think it’s about being exposed to great people, great thoughts, and great energy.
+It’s about being exposed to great people, great thoughts, and great energy.
 I think it's just knowing that it's possible, just being able to touch it, feel it, and see it.
 You cannot become anything that you cannot see and so I think exposure is one of the key ways.

 Social media is a problem for people, what would you say frustrates you the most about today's culture?

 Mitch: People don't listen to one another, I think that's the biggest thing that frustrates me.
 I think it's okay to have a difference of opinion.
 I think it’s okay for you to go down a certain path that is not in my best interests or something like that.
 But I think that it's powerful if you just take the time to listen because, ultimately, that voice is going to replay in your ahead and at least you'll be able to take that into consideration in the future.

 Mitch: The idea and the concept of generational wealth and generations behind me being in a better position than me – legacy.
 If it was just for me and just for my wife, I would do a little bit here and there.
 But the idea that I'm trying to do enough work for ten people so that my kids and my kids, kids can be in a better position, that's what inspires me and that's what I get up every day for, that's what I hustle for.